Jon Berti Preview, Player Props: Marlins vs. Nationals

 - The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.

-- The right-hander last pitched on Friday against the Philadelphia Phillies, when he tossed four innings, allowing six earned runs while giving up six hits.
+- In his most recent time out on Sunday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering two hits.

-- In five games this season, the 25-year-old has put up an ERA of 7.00, with 8.5 strikeouts per nine innings.
-Opponents are batting .209 against him.
+- In 25 games this season, the 31-year-old has amassed a 4.95 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.